USDepartmentofLabor/ui-claimant-experience-pilot/docs/adr/0011-internationalization-system-client-side.md

 - `+` potential to utilize [locize](locize.com), a localization management system that bridges translation and development (though adoption by DOL is unknown)
 - `+` current engineers have familiarity
 - `+` has translation formatting
+- `-` Use of hooks may make it harder to follow for those unfamiliar with them

 ### Option 2: react-intl (format.js)